davidmarkclements/v8-perf/readme.md

 ```

 In these situations, the options are generally just read and then discarded
-(of if not, in a lot of these scenarios, they *could* just be read and discarded).
+(or if not, in a lot of these scenarios, they *could* just be read and discarded).

 We love this optimization, we think it's incredible.